EDU Courses

 SPE 4010 SCIENTIFICALLY BASED RESEARCH METHODS IN SPECIAL EDUCATION (4)

-SPE 4100 PRACTICUM IN THE CORRECTION OF READING DIFFICULTIES/DISORDER (3)
+SPE 4100 PRACTICUM IN THE CORRECTION OF READING DIFFICULTIES/DISORDERS (3)

 The course will focus on the implementation of the individualized reading plan developed in SPE 3450 Testing and Diagnosing Reading Difficulties.
 It will provide opportunities for Teacher Candidates to use the developed plan, to write reports and lesson plans according to the assessed needs and to tutor the students.
 It will also provide for re-assessing diagnosed areas of weakness after the remediation plan has been implemented.
 Requires a minimum of 10 hours in an accredited school.